BaoBao112233/MCP-Oxii/chatbot/DOCKER-README.md

    ```bash
    cp .env.template .env
    ```
-2. Fill in `.env` with your OpenAI API key.
+2. Fill in `.env` with your Open Router API key.

 ## 🏗️ Build and Run